martindevans/martindevans.me/_posts/2013-04-16-Finite-State-Machines-(Are-Boring).md

 ## Coming Soon

 I'm going to discuss *Goal Oriented Action Planning* and *Behaviour Trees* in the next couple of entries.
-Both of these are techniques which improve upon the limitations of Finite State Machines.
+These are techniques which improve upon the limitations of Finite State Machines.